 The children of Southeast Minnesota are our greatest asset.
 Their future is crucially dependent on the educational opportunities they are provided.
 Fully funded preschool and K-12 education will ensure we cultivate the bright minds needed to keep our region competitive and flourishing.
-Minnesota is ranked as one of the best states in the nation for education.
-Maintaining this achievement should be paramount because its far-reaching effects ripple into all aspects of society.
+Investing in education is an investment in our economy.
+Its far-reaching effects strengthen every economic sector and industry in our state.

 Early Childhood Education

 Early learning opportunities provide the foundation upon which all students build their future.
-Access to early childhood education has been proven to significantly bridge achievement gaps.
+Access to early childhood education is proven to significantly bridge achievement gaps.
 Multiple studies show that the achievement gap widens as students move through grade levels.
-Without fully funded early childhood education, not all students are provided the chance begin their K-12 schooling on equal footing.
+We should be working on preventing an achievement gap, not trying to fix it in hindsight.
+Without fully funded early childhood education, not all students are provided the chance to begin their K-12 schooling on equal footing.
 Permanent state funding needs to be secured for preschool for all children in Minnesota.
 I will work arduously to make sure that every child has access to a strong educational start.

 Well-funded K-12 programing provides numerous benefits to our children and society.
 It equips students with the essential academic preparation that incorporates the technological knowledge needed in our rapidly evolving global economy.
 It provides them with a setting in which to develop socially and emotionally to become happy and productive members of society.
 Most importantly, it cultivates in them a passion for life-long learning.
 As such, our teachers have one of the most important roles in our communities.
 The recruitment, professional development, and retention of educators needs to be at the forefront of our educational planning in Minnesota.
 I will listen to teachers’ and families’ ideas surrounding the creation and funding of educational programming.
 Teachers’ advice must be given serious consideration when determining the most effective use of tax dollars in their classrooms.
 When our state supports educators with the resources they need to succeed, our students can achieve their full potential.